If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Does Baking Soda Clean Toilets?

-3. Add more vinegar: Add two more cups of vinegar.
-Don’t worry about the fizzing reaction; this is normal.
+3. Add two more cups of vinegar.

-4. Wait: Let this sit for 10 minutes.
+4. Let it sit for 10 minutes, then scrub and flush.

 Is Vinegar Good for Cleaning Toilets?